ashToronto/career_crafter_pro/README.md

 ##### Configuration

-- create an `application.yml` file it will be gitignored and is needed to handle our environment variables.
-Ask for the .env example file.
+- create an `application.yml` file in the root of your project it will be gitignored and is needed to handle our environment variables.
+Reference the `.env.example` file and copy the keys and update their values for your local dev environment.

-- run `rails s` to start the application

 ##### Database creation

 - run `rake db:setup`
 - run `rake db:migrate` - migrations or db updates

+- run `rails s` to start the application

+##### Admin creation

+- you will need to first set `ADMIN_EMAIL` in you application.yml file as an environment variable
+- Next create an account in career crafter pro using `ADMIN_EMAIL` for account creation
-- run `rake admin:create_admin` - to create mock admin user
+- then run `rake admin:upgrade_to_admin` from the console to upgrade the email to become an admin user
+- the account you created for `ADMIN_EMAIL` should now have access to the admin dashboard

 ##### How to run the test suite